 How You Can Help

-Even if you don’t make it to the Okonjima Nature Reserve for a visit, you can still help their cause.
+Even if you don’t make it to the Okonjima Nature Reserve for a visit, you can still help their cause of promoting the conservation and ethical treatment of Namibia’s big cats.
 The foundation relies on private donations to care for the animals and to run their courses for the kids.
 Every donation helps!

 The Okonjima Property